Nutrition Not Prozac!Hyla Cass, MD

 Let food be thy medicine, and medicine be thy food. —Hippocrates

-We know that the brain can be greatly influenced by what we eat, and researchers are beginning to figure out why.
+We know that the brain can be greatly influenced by what we eat, and researchers are beginning to understand why.
 The very makeup of brain cells depends on the presence of specific nutrients.
 Omega-3 fatty acids, for example, are an integral part of the cell membranes.
 Neurotransmitters, the chemical messengers that regulate our thoughts, actions, and moods, are made from amino acids, using vitamin and mineral co-factors.
 Lack of some of these nutrients can then lead to various emotional and mental disorders.

 Diets high in refined foods, sugars, and unhealthy fats can also interfere with normal brain chemistry, leading to depression, as can nutritional deficiencies.
 People with depression are commonly found to have low levels of zinc, magnesium, B vitamins, essential fatty acids, and amino acids.
 Indeed, the last few years have seen increasing numbers of studies finding that specific nutrients can successfully treat depression, anxiety, ADD/ADHD, schizophrenia, and even bipolar (manic-depressive) illness.
 A groundbreaking study from Harvard found that omega-3 fatty acids, used both in conjunction with medication, and alone, worked so powerfully on bipolar illness that the study was interrupted so all the subjects could take them.1,4